Relative perturbation bounds with applications to empirical covariance operators: Relative perturbation bounds

-\end{thm} Theorem \ref{ThmExpSimpleEV} is a local relative bound, reflected in a small $x$.
-The boundedness condition on the $\bar\eta_{kl}$ measures how close $\hat \Sigma$ is to $\Sigma$.
-Then, provided that these coefficients are small enough (in absolute value) in the sense that the relative rank condition \eqref{EqCCond} is satisfied, we obtain a linear expansion of $\hat\lambda_j$ around $\lambda_j$.
+The boundedness condition on the coefficients $\bar\eta_{kl}$ measures how close $\hat \Sigma$ is to $\Sigma$.
+In particular, if these coefficients are small enough (in absolute value) in the sense that the relative rank condition \eqref{EqCCond} is satisfied, then we obtain a first order perturbation expansion of $\hat\lambda_j$ around $\lambda_j$.